MeerJ/DevOpsHOL/ui-testing/README.md

 1. Run all unit tests and make sure that all succeed

-## Tasks for UI Testing in the QA environment
+## Tasks for UI Testing in the Staging environment

 1. Add new file vsts.runsettings to the **Tests** project, with "Copy to Output directory" set to "Copy always".
 Notice the different value of the parameter.
 This is a token that will be replaced by an actual Url during the Release in VSTS.
     <details><summary>Click here to view the contents</summary>